hadley/adv-r/Functionals.md

 })
 ```

-which is effectively how `zoo::rollapply` implements it, albeit with many more features and much more error checking.
+This is effectively the same as the implementation in `zoo::rollapply()`, but it provides many more features and much more error checking.

 ### Parallelisation

-One thing that's interesting about the defintions of `lapply()` and variants is that because each iteration is isolated from all others, the order in which they are computed doesn't matter.
+One thing that's interesting about the defintions of `lapply()` is that because each iteration is isolated from all others, the order in which they are computed doesn't matter.
 For example, while `lapply3()`, defined below, scrambles the order in which computation occurs, the results are same every time:

 ```R
 lapply3 <- function(x, f, ...) {